mathebuddy/mathebuddy-simulator/README.md

 We suggest do use Visual Studio Code to edit files, since we will provide a plugin for it in the future anyway.
 Visit [https://code.visualstudio.com](https://code.visualstudio.com) for install instructions.

 > Tip: On Linux you can install VS-Code via `sudo apt install code`.
-On macOS you can install it via `brew install code`.
+On macOS you can install it via `brew install visual-studio-code`.

 Open Visual Studio Code and open repository `mathebuddy-public-courses` on your disk.